avii2/PropertyListingSite/readme.md

 ## **Contact**

-For any queries or issues, feel free to reach out at [your-email@example.com](mailto:your-email@example.com).
+For any queries or issues, feel free to reach out at [your-email@example.com](mailto:anilkumarbarupal.01@example.com).

 ---

-This Markdown file provides all necessary details about your project in an industry-standard format!